Kreeblah/SidewinderToUSBV2/README.md

 BOMs for various assembly houses are also included in the Production directory.

+Programming the board using the above combo of programmer and connector can be done with [AVRDUDE](https://www.nongnu.org/avrdude/):

+    pavr2cmd --prog-port

+This will return a device port path which can be used in this command to program your board:

+    avrdude -c stk500v2 -P YOURDEVICEPORTPATH -p atmega32u4 -U flash:w:YOURHEXFILE:i

 Note: I'm currently awaiting an initial run of assembled boards from PCBWay for testing to make sure I did the board layout properly.